Table of Contents

-At first, it might sound counterproductive, your spending time getting to know people who will never be a customer for your business.
+At first, it might sound counterproductive: spending time getting to know people who will never be a customer for your business.
 However, negative personas are great for the long haul, you will save money, time, and won’t waste marketing resources trying to sell your products or services to these people.

 Once you’ve collected your data, it’s time to start building your Customer Profiles into a structure by narrowing down all of your research.
 While examining the data, you will begin to notice patterns and identify opportunities to create specific content for your ideal customer.

 It is important to illustrate and bring all the information together.
 To do this.
-You need to make sense of the data you have collected and presented it in a format so that everyone within your business can understand.
+You need to make sense of the data you have collected and present it in a format so that everyone within your business can understand.

 To get you started, here are some tips when creating a detailed and understandable Customer profile.